 - 1. To possess and maintain a valid Colorado driver's license and to report the loss or suspension of the license to the employee's supervisor and to Human Resources. - 2.
 To maintain in active status, motor vehicle insurance which meets or exceeds the State minimum statutory requirements, for the personal vehicle being used on City business. - 3.
 To pay all expenses associated with the use of the automobile including the cost of required insurance. - 4.
 To promptly notify the appropriate law enforcement authorities in the event of an accident and request that a report be taken. - 5.
-To notify the appropriate supervisor and Risk Management within 48 hours of an accident which occurred while using the vehicle on City business. - 6.
+To notify the appropriate supervisor and Risk Management as soon as possible, and no longer than 48 hours after an accident occurred while using the vehicle on City business. - 6.
 To file the required expense forms at least quarterly (or more often if required) for mileage reimbursement for the use of a private vehicle on City business.

-NOTE: It is standard insurance industry practice for the private insurance carrier OF THE EMPLOYEE to consider a claim incurred while on City business first.
+NOTE: It is standard insurance industry practice for the private insurance carrier of the employee to consider a claim incurred while on City business first.
 If the claim is excessive, any additional amount would then be considered for payment by the City and/or the City's liability insurance provider subject to the limitations stipulated by the Colorado Governmental Immunity Act.